How to Create a Fitness App from Scratch in 4 Key Steps

 Running fitness apps rely on GPS to track distance covered, speed, and elevation.
 For the most part, physical activity tracker apps are integrated with wearable devices that they can pull the useful information from.

-Below, you can find more info on the best fitness applications for tracking.
+Below, you can find more info on the best fitness trackers.

 |Fitness app category||Description||Fitness app example|